sbudvytis/react-dentist-scheduler/README.md

 <img src="https://github.com/sbudvytis/react-dentist-scheduler/blob/main/client/src/assets/preview.png">
 </p>

-This is a scheduler application designed for dentists to manage their time, appointments and schedules.
-Potential users are dental clinics where dentists and staff members work together to manage their appointments and patient data.
-Users can sign up and choose a role, which includes different permissions.
-Upon signing up, the very first user with `Id 1` also gets permission to approve other users.
+This is a scheduler application designed for dentists to manage their time, appointments, and schedules.
+The primary users are dental clinics where dentists and staff members collaborate to manage appointments and patient data.
+Dental clinics can sign up and manage their clinic data, including users (dentists and receptionists), patients, schedules, appointments, and more.

+When a new clinic signs up, the first user in that clinic is granted super admin permissions, allowing them to add new users to their clinic.

 ## Features

-- Users can create an account and choose a role (dentist or staff).
-- Every other user apart from the very first must wait for approval, that way we prevent outside users to reach the application.
+- Dental clinics can create a new account, and their data will be kept separate from other clinics using the same dentist scheduler system.
+- The first user created upon clinic sign-up is granted permission to add users to their system.
+The new users receive an email with a link to create their password.
+Users can have two different roles: dentist and receptionist.
-- Each role has different permissions.
+- Each role has distinct permissions:
   - Dentist role can:
     - Create and manage their own schedules.
     - Create and manage their own appointments.
+    - Mark/unmark disabled days (e.g., holidays, sick days).
-  - Staff role can:
+  - Receptionist role can:
-    - Can see all the schedules created by dentists.
+    - View all schedules created by dentists.
-    - Can select which schedule interact to.
+    - Select and interact with specific schedules.
-    - Can create and manage appointments to a specific dentist.
+    - Create and manage appointments for specific dentists.
+    - View all patients in the system and their appointment history.
-  - Staff role do not have permission to:
+  - Receptionist role restrictions:
-    - Create and manage schedules.
+    - Cannot create or manage schedules.
-- When appointment is created, users can see all of the info at glance (patient data, appointment data).
+- When an appointment is created, users can view all relevant information at a glance (patient details, appointment details).
-- If appointment created successfully, patient will get an email with appointment details.
+- Upon successful appointment creation, the patient receives an email with the appointment details.

 ## Setup